kirjavascript/TetrisGYM/README.md

 Change the initial x-position of the active tetrimino.

+The x-position will be randomized if set to 8.

 ### Double Killscreen

 The pieces fall by two blocks every frame.
 It's hard.